changhaowu/changhaowu.github.io/_posts/2023-10-23-Economics-Machine-Note.md

 At a certain point, when a large number of people unilaterally convert financial assets to money, the price of financial assets will crash.

 ##### The Revolution of Monetary Systems

+Given the two fundemental elements, money printed by government sector and the credit formed in the market, we can introduce the modern monetary system in the transaction-based measure.

 ## Reference